dwyl/book/src/mvp/22-enhance-tags-page.md

 ...
 ```

-After that, you can remove the `lib/app_web/templates/tag/index.html.heex` file, since we will use the Tags LiveView for the tags page now.
+After that, you can remove the `lib/app_web/templates/tag/index.html.heex` file,
+since we will use the `Tags` LiveView for the tags page now.

 Done!
 The Tags Page has the new columns and everything to be enhanced, congratulations!

-It's just missing tests, let's add it:
+It's just missing tests, let's add them:

 `test/app/repo_test.exs`
 ```elixir